 Symptoms Your Cat has a Toothache

 The oral cavity is very important to the overall health of cats.
-It is the first part of the digestive tract, and arguably the most important.
-Domestic cats are designed to have 30 permanent teeth which erupt by the time they are 7-8 months of age.
+It is the first part of the digestive tract and arguably the most important.
+Domestic cats are designed to have 30 permanent teeth, which erupt by the time they are 7-8 months of age.

 Cats use their mouths for hunting, eating, and grooming.
 They may spend up to 25% of their day grooming as they are very clean creatures.
+Let’s explore the common causes and signs of a painful tooth in cats.

 When Our Cats Hide Their Pain